Prospective Students – Application

 For reporting purposes, the institution code for the GRE® and the GMAT® is 2906.
 For the MAT™, the reporting code is 2548 for the College of Public Health; all other MAT™ scores should be reported to 1666 for the Graduate School.

 Each graduate program has unique deadlines for the submission of completed applications.
-The applicant is responsible for ensuring that all necessary materials are received by the stated application deadline for a given semester.
+The applicant is responsible for ensuring that all necessary materials are received by the stated application deadline for a given academic term.
 Thus, applicants are urged to apply as early as possible.
 To determine the correct date, please see the relevant program page in the Graduate Bulletin.